Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: SAGES: Semantic Autonomous Guidance Engine for Space

 where $\boldsymbol{e}$ denotes the text embedding vector, given by:

 Here, $f_{\text{enc}}$ denotes a text encoder with frozen weights $\theta_{\text{enc}}$, and $z$ is the natural-language input specifying the high-level (trajectory-level) command.
-Each encoder output token $\boldsymbol{e}_k \in \mathbb{R}^h$ represents the embedding of a (sub-)word and shares the same dimensionality as the hidden space used for ART’s trajectory tokens.
+Each encoder output token $\boldsymbol{e}_k \in \mathbb{R}^h$ represents the embedding of a (sub-)word and shares the same dimensionality as the hidden space used for ART’s trajectory tokens, with $h$ being the dimensionality of the latent space.
 The full text embedding $\boldsymbol{e}$ has a fixed length of $N_e$.
-Commands containing fewer than $N_e$ (sub-)tokens are zero-padded, whereas longer commands are truncated to match the predefined embedding dimension.\footnote{An end-of-sentence (EOS) token may be appended easily to indicate termination of variable-length commands.}”
+Commands containing fewer than $N_e$ (sub-)tokens are zero-padded, whereas longer commands are truncated to match the predefined embedding dimension.
+Note that the proposed formulation is generally agnostic to sequence length and can be adapted to variable lengths by using End-of-Sentence (EOS) tokens.

-To process a sequence of tokens in Eq.~\eqref{eq:traj_token_sages} and generate trajectories, a causal transformer (cf. Fig.~\ref{fig:tc_dt}) that generates trajectories in the joint space of textual information and constraint signals is introduced.
+To process a sequence of tokens in Eq.~\eqref{eq:traj_token_sages} and generate trajectories, a causal transformer that generates trajectories in the joint space of textual information and constraint signals is introduced.
+As illustrated in Fig.~\ref{fig:tc_dt}, the input command is first encoded into a sequence of text embeddings, which serve as a prefix to the trajectory tokens.
+The trajectory tokenized sequence of constraint, state, and control tokens $(c_t, \boldsymbol{x}_t, \boldsymbol{u}_t)$ is all embedded into a shared latent space with positional encoding.
+The causal transformer processes this sequence autoregressively and predicts the next-step state and control $(\hat{x}_{t+1}, \hat{u}_{t+1})$ conditioned on all preceding tokens.